Training incarcerated men in aircraft engine repair at Deuel Vocational Institution (DVI) can trace the program’s history to World War II.

 On Jan.
 10, 1950, the institution was approved as an air agency rated for aircraft engines by the U.S. Department of Commerce’s Civil Aeronautics Administration.
 The air agency certification “shall continue in effect indefinitely,” the original certificate states, “unless canceled, suspended or revoked.”

-A pre-1951 course study declares, “The California Vocational Institution April Engine Mechanics School … is designed to provide the student with the necessary skills and knowledge required of those desiring employment in the aircraft engine mechanics trade and to provide the student with the knowledge and skills necessary to successfully obtain a Civil Aeronautic Authority certificate as an Aircraft Engine Mechanic.”
+A pre-1951 course study declares, “The California Vocational Institution April Engine Mechanics School is designed to provide the student with the necessary skills and knowledge required of those desiring employment in the aircraft engine mechanics trade.
+(The school also) provides the student with the knowledge and skills necessary to successfully obtain a Civil Aeronautic Authority certificate as an Aircraft Engine Mechanic.”

 According to the document, the course was 1,110 hours, or 37 weeks, but students could take more time if needed.

 “As much equipment as possible was secured from the War Surplus Division of the War Assets Administration,” an undated report to Gov. Warren states.
 “This has since been supplemented by other purchases. … The instructor for the Airplane Engine Mechanics class reported for duty on Nov.
 24, 1947.”

 The institution also had one functioning and another non-functioning airplane.

 “The institution owns and has available one C-46 airplane (Curtiss Commando) which is fully equipped and in flying condition,” the report states.
 “A Vultee BT 15 is also available and used for engine installation practice and service checks.”

 Who was Sen. Charles Deuel?
 Namesake is part of DVI history

 After six years, the institution was renamed to honor the state senator who so heavily influenced the department.